zmgfpower/deep-research/README.md

    You need to modify the file `env.tpl` to `.env`, or create a `.env` file and write the variables to this file.

-   Please refer to the file `env.tpl` for all available environment variables

-   **Important Notes on Environment Variables:**

-   - **Privacy Reminder:** These environment variables are primarily used for **server-side API calls**.
-When using the **local API mode**, no API keys or server-side configurations are needed, further enhancing your privacy.

-   - **Multi-key Support:** Supports multiple keys, each key is separated by `,`, i.e. `key1,key2,key3`.

-   - **Security Setting:** By setting `ACCESS_PASSWORD`, you can better protect the security of the server API.

-   - **Make variables effective:** After adding or modifying this environment variable, please redeploy the project for the changes to take effect.

 4. **Run the development server:**

    ```bash